BEST GUIDE TO CHINA

 For instance, the impressive Mount Helan overlooks the city and you can go hiking there or check out the centuries-old rock art.
 There’s also the whacky Shui Dong Gou paleolithic park.

-Potala Palace, Tibet.
+Potala Palace in Lhasa, Tibet.
 Image by maquake on Pixabay.

 Full of harsh and rugged terrain, Tibet has only been open to tourists since the 1980s.
 The iconic Potala Palace, perched on top of a hill in capital Lhasa, is a UNESCO World Heritage Site.